-.821 Designated Review Periods

-There are only two (2) specific times at which pay equity can be reviewed and applied:

-- a) During the Citywide Annual Review as outlined below, or; - b) Upon the promotion of the employee into a position of a higher grade (or equivalent).

-.8211 During the Citywide Annual Review

-Annually, Human Resources will review the pay of all nonsworn employees in relation to this policy section using the final payroll of August.
+.821 Designated Review Periods There are only two (2) specific times at which pay equity can be reviewed and applied: a) During the Citywide Annual Review as outlined below, or; - b) Upon the promotion of the employee into a position of a higher grade (or equivalent). .8211 During the Citywide Annual Review Annually, Human Resources will review the pay of all non- sworn employees in their department is eligible for a pay equity adjustment by August 1 each year based onrelation to this policy section using the final payroll of July and notify the Personnel Director or designee b September 1 of anyAugust.

-Any pay equity adjustments will be effective on the first day of the pay period following October 1 and will not be retroactive and will not be considered at other times during the year unless the employee changes positions through the promotional process.
+-83 Any pay equity adjustments.
+Any new or increased payamounts will be effective on the first day of the pay period following October 1 and will not be retroactive and will not be considered at other times during the year unless anthe employee changes positions through the promotional process.
 Human Resources shall deliver to each department any report needed to determine pay equity adjustments.